finesse-fingers/vncorenlp-spring-service/README.md

 # Vn Core NLP Spring boot service

 Aim of this project is to remove bottlenecks with multithreading related to python wrapper.
+See https://github.com/vncorenlp/VnCoreNLP

 ## Usage